awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-events-with-cloudtrail.md

 # Logging management events for trails<a name="logging-management-events-with-cloudtrail"></a>

-By default, trails log all management events and don't include data or Insights events\.
+By default, trails log management events and don't include data or Insights events\.
 Additional charges apply for data or Insights events\.
 For more information, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 **Contents**
 + [Management events](#logging-management-events)